-WITH so much interest in The Wonder Weeks review and giveaway, I thought I’d continue posting as Baby Holly passes through each fussy period.
+WITH so much interest in The Wonder Weeks, I thought I’d continue posting as Baby Holly passes through each fussy period.
 Besides, it’s so easy to write about a Wonder Week when you’re in the midst of a sunny period.
 Yes, I’m SUPER thankful for that.

 To be frank, the last Wonder Week – Wonder Week 46 – was, well … let’s just say I gained a further three grey hairs.
 So forgive me if I didn’t feel like posting about it at the time.
 You may well have seen quite a bit of colourful language going on if I had.
 Just call me Joan Rivers, minus the facelift.

 The three Cs – cranky, clingy and crying – were out in force.
 We went through some major separation anxiety, which didn’t help her start to childcare.
 Try leaving the room when she’s stapled to your leg.
 Things have settled down now.
 Again, thankful for that.

 Week 46 is all about The World of Sequences.
 It’s about how things fit and belong together.
 For example, they know the spoon has to go in the bowl and then into their mouth.
 Instead, it tends to catapult from the spoon to the wall for a new Weetbix wallpaper finish.